tanin47/tip/README.md

 Tip provides useful info at your fingertip.
 You can simply select the text and hit the shortkey to activate the tooltip showing useful info.

-It works with every Mac app, and you can write your own info provider in any programming language!
+Useful info is programmed by you (in any language), and it works with every Mac app.

 Examples
 ---------